dpshorten/EC14-HyperNEAT/README.md

 Documentation on HyperNEAT
 ---------------------------

 Usage:

->1../Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname>
+1. ./Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname>

->this will cause our version of the HyperNEAT tool to generate one individual with given output name.
+this will cause our version of the HyperNEAT tool to generate one individual with given output name.
 An individual consist of one .xml file (genotype) and .vxa file (phenotype)

->2../Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname> -ORG <individual01>
+2. ./Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname> -ORG <individual01>

->HyperNeat tool will mutate the given individual and output this in the output name
+HyperNeat tool will mutate the given individual and output this in the output name

->3../Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname> -ORG <individual01> <individual02>
+3. ./Hypercube\_NEAT -I <experiment>.dat -R $RANDOM -O <outputname> -ORG <individual01> <individual02>

->HyperNeat tool will generate a new individual with given outputname, based on the genetic code in individual01 and individual02
+HyperNeat tool will generate a new individual with given outputname, based on the genetic code in individual01 and individual02

 Explanation of the input arguments: